Alecton4/vscode-icons-carbon/README.md

 ### Icon Consistency

-This tweak will use the original VSCode icons as much as possible.
+This tweak uses the original VSCode icons as much as possible.
 Altered icons are selected to have a similar style to the original ones.

 ### Credits